 Math

-I am a graduate student in mathematics at MIT, so I often think about math.
+I was a graduate student in mathematics at MIT (advised by Henry Cohn and Yufei Zhao), so I often think about math.
 The kinds of math I like best are

 - visual: with drawing, pictures, or things to play around with;